Camaro Tech

 Camaro Steering:

-The GM steering system is quite solid with few weak links.
-The gear boxes vary and the prefered steering box was introduced on the IROC Camaro.
+Steering box: The prefered steering box for the third generation Camaro was introduced on the IROC.
 The Z28 version was also quite good.
 These two steering boxes use a "quick ratio" which allows the driver to turn the steering wheel fewer times to achieve a tighter turn.

 Two basic models were available, the 605 (bad small gear unit) and 800 (good) series.
 The two are swapable and mount identically.
 The best of the 800 series were the quick ration 14:1 Z/28, IROC, Trans Am variety.
 The steering box can be identified by the two letter markings stamped on both the box cover and the end cap.